 Not only does respite care give regular carers valuable time to relax and refresh but it also allows children with special needs to expand their own horizons, this can help them explore independence and help them reach their full potential.

 To be sufficiently prepared to meet a child’s specific needs you may be asked to undergo additional training – perhaps to ensure you can administer medication correctly or to help you communicate with children with additional needs more effectively – all of which will help open up new fostering possibilities for you.

-To learn more about the types of foster care NFA is involved with and how we can support you in your goal of becoming a respite carer, get in touch with our friendly team of advisers, call us on 0800 044 3030.
+Learn more about the types of foster care NFA is involved with and how we can support you in your goal of becoming a respite carer.
+If you’re ready to talk to your local team, fill out our quick enquiry form.